25 top facts about birds

 Bird digestive system (Erik Beyersdorf / Wiki; CC BY-SA 3.0)

-Especially if you live in a more northern climate, it might help a late migrant or even supplement the diet of other winter visitors.
+Particularly if you live in a more northern climate, it might help a late migrant or even supplement the diet of other winter visitors to leave your hummingbird feeder out.
 Use 1 part sugar to 4 parts water.
 As in summer, keep the solution fresh and the feeder clean.
-In the winter the solution ferments slower, so the feeder will need cleaning only every week or two.
+The solution will ferment slower in colder weather, so the feeder will need cleaning only every week or two.
 The nectar won’t freeze unless the air temperature drops to around 29°F (-1°C).
-You may want to use two feeders and rotate them in and out to prevent freezing in colder weather.
-If you have to bring the feeder indoors overnight, put it out as early as possible in the morning.
+You may want to rotate two feeders in and out to prevent freezing.
+If you bring a feeder indoors overnight, put it out as early as possible in the morning.
+Don’t forget other birds, too: they can’t drink frozen water, so a heated birdbath does them a big favor—sometimes their immediate need for liquid water is greater than their need for food.

 House sparrow napping with eyes closed in daytime, while perched on tree branch.